Sharcoux/slider/README.md

 ## Slider V9

+### Changelog V 9.1.0:

+ * It is now possible to provide a custom `CustomTrack` component to render the track

 ### Changelog V 9.0.0:

  * You can prevent the slider from updating its value by returning false from the `onValueChange` callback